MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 The Microsoft Merchant Center store catalog will be filtered to only include products for the specified country.<br/><br/>To get the list of supported country codes use the [GetBSCCountries](../campaign-management-service/getbsccountries.md) operation.
 For example, supported country codes include "AU" (Australia), "AT" (Austria), "BE" (Belgium), "CA" (Canada), "CH" (Switzerland), "DE" (Germany), "ES" (Spain), "FR" (France), "GB" (United Kingdom), "IN" (India), "IT" (Italy), "NL" (Netherlands), "SE" (Sweden), and "US" (United States).

-*FeedLabel* and *SalesCountryCode* are mutually exclusive You can set only one of these properties.
+*FeedLabel* and *SalesCountryCode* are mutually exclusive.
+You can set only one of these properties.

 **Add:** Optional
 **Update:** Read-only